 Holding yourself accountable can help remind you of where you are and why you are doing this.

 You can hold yourself accountable in many different ways including weighing yourself on a weekly basis, keeping a food diary to make adjustments along the way, and even partnering with a friend for exercise or joining an online group for weight loss.

-At the beginning of your journey, consider creating an environment that’ll set you up for weight loss success and ensuring the fastest ways to achieving your goal.
+At the beginning of your journey, consider creating an environment that’ll set you up for weight loss success and ensure the fastest ways to achieve your goal.

 For some, it may mean getting a gym membership or setting up a home gym.

-For others, it may mean stop keeping diet soda cans around at home and buying a bag of brown rice instead of white rice.
+For others, it may mean stopping keeping diet soda cans around at home and buying a bag of brown rice instead of white rice.

-Shopping for whole foods such as sweet potatoes, lettuce, almonds, and lean protein always helps cleaning up your diet.
+Shopping for whole foods such as sweet potatoes, lettuce, almonds, and lean protein always helps clean up your diet.

 The good thing is, you are never alone and social media has given us a better way to stay connected with others who are doing similar things.

 How fast can you lose 100 pounds safely?

 There are many factors involved in losing weight and everyone’s weight loss journey is different.